shumwaymark/sentinelcam/README.rst

 All dates and timestamps reflect Coordinated Universal Time (UTC), not the local timezone.

 The index file for each date folder is named ``camwatcher.csv`` as described below.
 There is no *header row* included in the data.
-This data structure is fixed, with no further changes expected.

 .. csv-table:: Event Index
   :header: "Name", "Type", "Description"